go-gorm/gorm.io/pages/docs/update.md

 ### Returning Data From Modified Rows

-Return changed data, only works for database support Returning, for example:
+Returning changed data only works for databases which support Returning, for example:

 ```go
 // return all columns